Content

 Here’s what you need to know:

-Minoxidil is an over-the-counter, topical medication.
-It works by increasing blood flow to the scalp and shifting hair follicles into the growth phase of the hair growth cycle.
+Minoxidil works by increasing blood flow to the scalp and shifting hair follicles into the growth phase of the hair growth cycle.

 Finasteride is a prescription treatment.
 It’s available as a topical or oral medication.
 Both work by protecting your hair follicles from DHT, a hormone that damages your hair follicles and causes male pattern baldness.

 They’re effective — especially when used together.
-The combination of finasteride and minoxidil is safe and can help you restore some of the hair you’ve lost, as well as keep you from losing more.
+The combination of finasteride and minoxidil is safe and can help you restore some of the hair you’ve lost and keep you from losing more.

 Whether you choose finasteride, minoxidil, or a combination of the two, time is of the essence.
 Delaying your treatment can lead to further hair loss.

-We can help you book an online consultation with a healthcare professional, which means you can get medical advice on hair loss from the comfort of your own home.
-Together, you can assess your hair loss and figure out a suitable treatment plan.
+We can help you book an online consultation with a healthcare professional, which means you can get medical advice on hair loss from your home.
+Together, you can assess your hair loss and determine a suitable treatment plan.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!